-We will not support proposals for residential development outwith existing town and village boundaries except where in compliance with LD boundaries, except where in compliance with LDP policy: rural housing.'
+We will not support proposals for residential development outwith existing town and village boundaries, except where in compliance with LDP policy: rural housing.

-As demonstrated below, the proposed dwelling house is considered to be compliant with the terms of the Council's Policy on the development of rural housing.
+4.6 As demonstrated below, the proposed dwelling house is considered to be compliant with the terms of the Council's Policy on the development of rural housing.
 Furthermore, given the equestrian facility already established and the fact that our client will be using the house in association with her business; part of which involves the promotion of the area for major sporting events, the proposal is also considered to gain support from the plan's positive disposition towards the promotion of rural diversification and tourism projects.